Everything you need to know about private registration plates

 Every year, the Driver and Vehicle Licensing Agency (DVLA) has more than 45 million personalised registration plates available to buy.

-The DVLA has been selling personalised plates since 1989 and after around 25 years in business, it estimates it’s raised more than £2billion in private plate sales.
+The DVLA has been selling personalised plates since 1989 and after almost 30 years in business, it estimates it’s raised more than £2billion in private plate sales.

 They’re extremely popular in the UK, as you can see, but depending on the level of personalisation you’re after, they can cost quite a lot of money but it really depends on the type of registration plate you want.